Matt-FTW/dotfiles/.github/README.md

 Here is some _small_ information about my setup:

-> :information_source: INFO: Some of this apps have the config included in the repo (marked with :gear:), others dont because simply they dont have any or is not worth saving it because use of their defaults.
+> :information_source: INFO: Some of this apps have the config included in the repo (marked with :gear:), others don't because simply they don't have any or is not worth saving it because use of their defaults.
 Also, my favorite programs and tools are marked with :sparkles:

 <details>
   <summary><b>🐧 System</b></summary>